Anirudh181001/Snake-Game/README.md

 # Snake-Game
-The infamous snake game in Python.
-No pun intended.
+The infamous snake game coded out in 'Python' accesseed using 'Anaconda', with the help of Kivy library.
+Ironic indeed.